Some quotes from Ann Oakley's writings on...

 , 1980, p71.

 'It is hard to remember today what the world was like before women's studies.
 When I went to university almost thirty years ago, there were no women's studies courses.
-I remember studying economic and policy theory, moral philosophy and sociology, with a sense of inchoate puzzlement about the representations of humankind embedded in these subjects.
+I remember studying economic and political theory, moral philosophy and sociology, with a sense of inchoate puzzlement about the representations of humankind embedded in these subjects.
 In economics, for example, there was Rational Man, a bit like Piltdown Man, or some other archaeological relic.
 Next to him... was The Housewife, who spent her entire life in shops choosing what to buy and being responsible for the shape of supply and demand curves...
 The sexist bogs of philosophy were equally oppressive.
 But the Platonic ideal of philosophy as an activity that must rise above the ordinary mundanities of life at least gave me the answer to the question about what The Housewife was doing...
 She was out there consuming commodities, so that he could sit and think and devise theories about the world that would not work.'
 Essays on Women, Medicine and Health

 , 1993, pp206-7.